top of page

 Render therefore to all their dues: tribute to whom tribute is due; custom to whom custom; fear to whom fear; honour to whom honour.

-• Yache also admonishes that paying tithes while omitting the fruits of the spirit is not well, hence we harp on the weightier matters first, while not neglecting the smaller matters
+• Yache also admonishes that paying tithes while omitting the fruits of the spirit is not well, so this is why we harp on the weightier matters of obedience to the law bringing forth fruits of repentance first, while not neglecting the smaller matters of tithing:

 Matthew 23:23-24